AppleScripting Airfoil

 set aSource to make new application source

-set application file of aSource to "/Applications/iTunes.app"
+set application file of aSource to "/Applications/Music.app"

 set current audio source to aSource